 Inform patients that Gilenya may increase liver enzymes.
 Advise patients that they should contact their physician if they have any unexplained nausea, vomiting, abdominal pain, fatigue, anorexia, or jaundice and/or dark urine.

 Inform patients that, based on animal studies, Gilenya may cause fetal harm.
 Discuss with women of childbearing age whether they are pregnant, might be pregnant or are trying to become pregnant.
-Advise women of childbearing age of the need for effective contraception during Gilenya treatment and for two months after stopping Gilenya.
+Advise women of childbearing age of the need for effective contraception during Gilenya treatment and for 2 months after stopping Gilenya.
 Advise the patient that if she should nevertheless become pregnant, she should immediately inform her physician.

 What is the most important information I should know about Gilenya?